Click Here > for Juneau Alumni Homepage

 did work for her, Mr. Ward and two widows on the corner as well.
 Verleane would always tell me stories about Jay & her

-daughter Verella.
-I met Verella one summer while she was visiting from Texas & I was working on the house.
+daughter Vyrella.
+I met Vyrella one summer while she was visiting from Texas & I was working on the house.
 She told me

 the other side of Jay popping wheelies down Bluemound Rd on his motorcycle & on his only leave in Viet Nam he traveled to